php-fig/fig-standards/proposed/http-message.md

 an instance of a ``MessageInterface`` as an array or string.
 Use the `getHeader()` method to retrieve a header value as a string containing all header values of a header by name concatenated with a comma.
-Use `getHeaderAsArray()` to retrieve an array of all the header values for a particular header by name.
+Use `getHeaderLines()` to retrieve an array of all the header values for a particular header by name.

 ```php